PaloAltoNetworks/pan.dev/products/prisma-cloud/api/cspm/api-integration-config.md

 ### Azure Service Bus Queue

 Prisma Cloud can send alerts to an Azure Service Bus messaging service.
 To authorize access, you can either (1) use a shared access signature to limit access permissions to the Service Bus namespace or queue or (2) use the service principal credentials associated with the Azure Cloud account you've on-boarded to Prisma Cloud.
 If you plan to use the service principal that uses Azure Active Directory to authorize requests, you must include the additional role _Azure Service Bus Data Sender_ and enable _send_ access to the Service Bus namespace and queues.
-See [Integrate Prisma Cloud with Azure Service Bus](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/configure-external-integrations-on-prisma-cloud/integrate-prisma-cloud-with-azure-service-bus-queue.html) for details about these prerequisites.
+For details about these prerequisites, see [Integrate Prisma Cloud with Azure Service Bus](https://docs-preview.prismacloud.io/en/classic/cspm-admin-guide/configure-external-integrations-on-prisma-cloud/integrate-prisma-cloud-with-azure-service-bus-queue).
+If you are upgraded to the Darwin release, see [Integrate Prisma Cloud with Azure Service Bus](https://docs.prismacloud.io/en/enterprise-edition/content-collections/administration/configure-external-integrations-on-prisma-cloud/integrate-prisma-cloud-with-azure-service-bus-queue).

 #### Add, Update, or Test an Azure Service Bus Queue Integration